 Create your self-care plan.
 Now that you have identified your barriers, write them into your self-care template.
 This will serve as a constant reminder of what normally prevents you from prioritizing your personal care.
-Then you're more likely to actively think about bypassing those obstacles.2

-Finalize your self-care strategies.
+Finalize your self-care strategies and practices.

 For some people, goals are much more likely to be fulfilled when they're written down.
-Write your plan, envision yourself sticking to it, and then exercise some of the activities.
+Write your plan, envision yourself sticking to it, and then practice some of the activities.